thatpeacegirl/thatpeacegirl/README.md

-- 👋 Hi, I’m Peace
+## Hi, I’m Peace!
-- 👀 I’m interested in full stack web development
+I’m an aspiring full-stack developer currently learning front-end web development technologies.
+I also have special interests in 3D modelling, [writing](https://thatpeacegirl.hashnode.dev/), and learning about other programming languages  — Python in particular.
+When I'm not coding, you can find me reading, or seeking out new music.

-- 🌱 I’m currently learning HTML, CSS, JavaScript and Python
+- 🌱 Currently learning Bootstrap, JavaScript and Python.
-- 💞️ I’m looking to collaborate on learning projects :)
+- 💞️ Currently looking to also collaborate on open source projects.
-- 📫 You can reach me on my [Twitter](https://twitter.com/__thatpeacegirl).
+- 📫 Want to get in touch?
+You can find me on [Twitter](https://twitter.com/__thatpeacegirl) and [LinkedIn](https://www.linkedin.com/in/peace-adamson/).

 <!---
 thatpeacegirl/thatpeacegirl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.